Tohidmul786/HexSoftwares-Voice-Assistant-/README.md

 You will need the following libraries for the implementation:

-speech_recognition (for speech-to-text)
+speech_recognition (for speech-to-text),
-pyttsx3 (for text-to-speech conversion) pyaudio (for microphone access) colorama (for adding fomts style color text)
+pyttsx3 (for text-to-speech conversion), pyaudio (for microphone access), colorama (for adding fomts style color text).

 To install these libraries, you can use pip: